IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 For fixed t only:
 Parameters explored...
-- learning rate 1e-3 most ideal
+- learning rate 1e-3 most ideal.
+Can try learning rate scheduler to adapt learning rate.
 - different activation functions, including sine and cosine within layers
-- increase training data to 10,000
+- increase training data to 10,000.
+No need to run training data and epoch to very high levels.
+Remember to vary frequency for each theta.
 - increase epoch to 5000
 - min-max scaling for f and theta
 - linear scaling (1e8) for torque